BemiHQ/bemi/docs/docs/orms/prisma.md

 [Bemi](https://bemi.io) plugs into [Prisma](https://github.com/prisma/prisma) and PostgreSQL to track database changes automatically.
 It unlocks robust context-aware audit trails and time travel querying inside your application.

-This package is an optional Prisma integration, enabling you to pass application-specific context when performing database changes.
+This package is an recommended Prisma integration, enabling you to pass application-specific context when performing database changes.
 This can include context such as the 'where' (API endpoint, worker, etc.), 'who' (user, cron job, etc.), and 'how' behind a change, thereby enriching the information captured by Bemi.

 See [this repo](https://github.com/BemiHQ/bemi-prisma-example) as an Todo app example with Prisma that automatically tracks all changes.